makandra/geordi/README.md

 b
 -

-Run the given command under `bundle exec` if a `Gemfile` is present in your working directory.
-If no `Gemfile` is present it just runs the given command:
+Runs the given command under `bundle exec` if a `Gemfile` is present in your working directory.
+If no `Gemfile` is present just runs the given command:

     b spec spec/models